-This section applies to mortgage lenders within our supervisory scope.
+This section applies to mortgage lenders within the supervisory scope of the appropriate regulator.
+Self-assessment questions:

 - Are systems and controls to detect and prevent mortgage fraud coordinated across the firm, with resources allocated on the basis of an assessment of where they can be used to best effect? - How does your firm contain the fraud risks posed by corrupt conveyancers, brokers and valuers? - How and when does your firm engage with cross-industry information-sharing exercises?